Cisco CTO returns to life as a startup

 That's a different business model than the other three companies Estrin and Carrico founded.
 Remember Bridge Communications, founded in 1981, which went public in 1985 and merged with 3Com in 1987?
 How about Network Computing Devices, founded in 1988?
 Finally, there was Precept Software, which was founded in 1995 and acquired by Cisco in 1998.

-When Precept was acquired by Cisco, Estrin became Cisco's chief technology officer, and Carrico spent a year as senior vice president of Cisco's small and medium line of business.
+When Precept was acquired by Cisco, Estrin became Cisco's chief technology officer, and Carrico spent a year as senior vice president of Cisco's small-and-medium line of business.
 But big-company life did not suit the startup duo, so now we have Packet Designs.

 Packet Design is chartered with developing IP technologies that enhance the performance, scalability, provisioning and ease of use of the Internet.
 The company's technologies will address optical networking, voice and data convergence, user mobility and high growth in the amount of Internet traffic and the number of Internet users.

 "We're asking the Internet to do things it was not originally designed for."Rather than selling its technologies in the form of branded products, Packet Designs will spin off separate businesses to market those products to service providers and enterprises.
 The company will also license its technology to established players.
-Investors will realise a return by having a stake in the spin-off companies, which Packet Designs will invest in, Estrin says.
+Investors will realise a return by having a stake in the spin-off companies, which Packet Designs will invest in, Estrin said.

 Also, Packet Designs is going to take its time.
 Rather than trying to meet a time-to-market product deadline or an IPO window, the company is going to develop technologies that will improve the Internet three to five years from now.

 Let the spin-off startups deal with the time constraints of product delivery and public offerings, said Estrin and Carrico.
 "The Internet needs hard problems solved," not quick product turnaround, Estrin added.